vighneshiyer/vighneshiyer.com/content/research/philosophy/chiplet_research.md

 > Sapphire Rapids (SPR) is Intel’s latest server architecture, developed with the Golden Cove architecture as a foundation.
 A full SPR chip features four dies connected with EMIB links.
 Average core to core latency within a socket is 59 ns, while cross socket transfers average 138 ns latency.

 > Within a socket, groups of four cores tend to share similar characteristics.
 Worst case latency within a socket is 81 ns.

+- Cost modeling: see LUCIE (paper from MICRO 2024).
+Basically a bunch of handwaving, and random things.
+Speculating on yield and other random stuff.
+- Also see the sanctions aware hardware paper.
+Same idea, who are you fooling?